 - A. Limit the number of positions required as part of the proposal to between one and four.
-Select only those positions that significantly impact the evaluation and award, usually positions matching critical needs or those resources hardest to acquire. - B. Start by describing all the skills, experience, or certifications in the "Preferred Requirements" section to
+Select only those positions that significantly impact the evaluation and award, usually positions matching critical needs or those resources hardest to acquire. - B. Start by describing all the skills, experience, or certifications in the "Personnel Experience" section to fully list the desired position's skillsets. - C. Write Minimum Qualifications appropriate to the nature of the solicitation. - 1.

-- fully list the position. - C. If the solicitation is a staffing solicitation, identify between 1-4 key skills, experience, or credentials that indicate a resource has sufficient expertise to perform the work at a "C student" level.
-Move these items into the Minimum Qualifications section.
-Remember, Minimum Qualifications are not a job description! - D. Write Minimum Qualifications appropriate to the nature of the solicitation. - 1.
 If you are requesting the Offeror propose a solution, describe the skills and experience required rather than identifying specific labor categories.
 In this case, the Offeror must identify an established labor category for each proposed resource, who in turn must meet the labor category's requirements per the master contract/RFP plus any Minimum Qualifications in the RFP/TORFP. - 2.
 If you are requesting personnel to fill specific roles, state specific labor categories to be fulfilled in the solicitation.
-For TORFPs (such as for CATS+), do not repeat the labor category description nor the requirements from the master contract in the TORFP.